Best Medicare Supplement Plans of 2026: Top Picks Compared

 How much do Medicare Supplement plans cost in 2026?

 Medigap premiums vary based on your age, ZIP code, gender, tobacco use, and the carrier you choose.
-For a 65-year-old non-smoker, Plan G premiums typically range from $120 to $180 per month, while Plan N premiums typically range from $80 to $140 per month.
-Always compare quotes from multiple carriers, as the same plan can vary by $50–$100/month depending on the insurer.
+National 2026 data shows the average Plan G premium at age 65 is around $166/month, while Plan N averages about $123/month and High Deductible Plan G runs roughly $60 to $90/month.
+Always compare quotes from multiple carriers, as the same plan can vary by $50 to $100/month depending on the insurer.

 What are the top 5 Medicare Supplement insurance companies?

-Based on premiums, rate stability, financial strength, and customer satisfaction, the top 5 Medigap companies in 2026 are: (1) Mutual of Omaha, (2) UnitedHealthcare/AARP, (3) Cigna, (4) Humana, and (5) State Farm.
-All five carry strong AM Best financial ratings, but Mutual of Omaha consistently earns the highest marks for overall value, rate stability, and customer service.
+Based on 2026 analyses from NerdWallet and independent reviewers scoring premiums, rate stability, financial strength, and customer satisfaction, the top 5 Medigap companies in 2026 are typically: (1) State Farm, (2) Mutual of Omaha, (3) HealthSpring/Cigna, (4) AARP/UnitedHealthcare, and (5) Aetna.
+All five carry strong AM Best financial ratings, with State Farm earning an A++ Superior rating and the lowest complaint ratio in the industry.
+Specialist reviewers also flag Medico/Wellabe and Bankers Fidelity as excellent lower-cost alternatives.

 Is Medigap better than Medicare Advantage?

-Neither option is universally better — it depends on your situation.
+Neither option is universally better.
+It depends on your situation.
 Medigap pairs with Original Medicare to give you unlimited provider access and very predictable costs, making it ideal for people with ongoing health needs or frequent travel.
-Medicare Advantage offers lower monthly premiums (often $0) and extras like dental/vision, but restricts you to a network and can expose you to up to $9,250 in out-of-pocket costs per year.
+Medicare Advantage offers lower monthly premiums (averaging just $14/month in 2026, with many $0 plans) and extras like dental and vision, but restricts you to a network and can expose you to up to $9,250 in in-network out-of-pocket costs per year.

 Can I be denied a Medicare Supplement plan?

 During your 6-month Medigap Open Enrollment Period (which begins when you're 65 and enrolled in Part B), insurers cannot deny you coverage or charge more based on your health.
 Outside this window, unless you qualify for guaranteed issue rights, insurers may require medical underwriting and can deny coverage or charge higher premiums based on your health history.
-This is why enrolling during your open enrollment window is so important.
+As of 2026, roughly 15 states offer additional annual guaranteed-issue switching windows, so check your state's specific rules before assuming you'll need underwriting.

 Ready to Compare Guides Plans?